-

 BlacKkKlansman

-Read more: BlacKkKlansmanAt best, a witty political gut-punch made for a certain type of audience, without much contradiction.
-If it had been more artistically rigorous with the slapstick, it could have arrived at Arendt’s ‘banality of evil’, and taken that point home with guns blazing.
-But it turned out to be merely a sledgehammer to a rusty nail,…
+Read more: BlacKkKlansmanAt best, a witty political gut-punch made for a certain type of audience that likes things served neatly.
+If it had been more artistically rigorous with the slapstick, it could have arrived at Arendt’s ‘banality of evil’, and taken that point home, guns blazing.
+It turned out to be a sledgehammer to a rusty nail, painting…

 -